Patras Bokhari: Contributions

-His collection of essays, Patras Kay Mazameen (پطرس کے مضامین) published in 1927 is said to be an asset in Urdu humor writings.
-It is undoubtedly one of the finest works in Urdu humor and despite the fact that it was written in first half of twentieth century, it seems to be truly applicable even today.
-He lived in times of personalities like Allama Iqbal and had interacted with him on several occasions and engaged him in philosophical debates.
-One of his debates with Iqbal led to creation of one of his poems in his book Zarb-e-Kaleem.
+His collection of essays, Patras Kay Mazameen (پطرس کے مضامین) published in 1927, is said to be an asset in Urdu humor, writing.
+It is undoubtedly one of the finest works in Urdu humor, and despite the fact that it was written in the first half of twentieth century, it seems to be truly applicable even today.
+He lived in a times of personalities like Allama Iqbal and interacted with him on several occasions, and engaged him in philosophical debates.
+One of his debates with Iqbal led to the creation of one of his poems in his book Zarb-e-Kaleem.

-Ahmed Shah Bokhari was well read in Greek philosophy.
-He wrote an article Ancient Greek Rulers and Their Thinking which was published in March 1919 in the Kehkashan Lahore.
+Ahmed Shah Bokhari was well– read in Greek philosophy.
+He wrote an article titled Ancient Greek Rulers and Their Thinking, which was published in March 1919 in the Kehkashan Lahore.
 He was only 21 at the time.

-His work at the UN was truly amazing during many years of his service to this body, which was in infancy while Patras worked there.
-One of his major contributions was fighting the case of UNICEF during meetings which were convened to discuss its closure because apparently it had fulfilled its designated task.
-Patras argued successfully that UNICEF's need in developing countries is much greater than its role in European countries after second world war.
-His arguments persuaded even Eleanor Roosevelt to change the stance of her country, United States.
+His work at the UN was truly amazing during many years of his service to this body, which was in its infancy while Patras worked there.
+One of his major contributions was fighting the case for UNICEF during meetings that were convened to discuss its closure because, apparently it had fulfilled its designated task.
+Patras argued successfully that UNICEF's need in developing countries is much greater than its role in European countries after the second world war.
+His arguments persuaded even Eleanor Roosevelt to change the stance of her country,the United States.

-His contributions to the UN as a leading diplomat were summed up by Ralph J. Bunche (UN Secretary General and Nobel Peace Laureate) in these words:
+His contributions to the UN as a leading diplomat were summed up by Ralph J. Bunche (UN Secretary–General and Nobel Peace Laureate) in these words:

 "Ahmed Bokhari was, in fact, a leader and a philosopher, a savant, indeed, even though not old in years, a sort of elder statesman.
 His true field of influence was the entire complex of the United Nations family....
 He was acutely conscious of the aspirations of people throughout the world for peace, for better standards of life, for freedom and dignity, but no one was more soundly aware than he of the difficulties and obstacles to be overcome in bringing about a broad advance of humankind along these avenues."

 Bokhari's great work was done at the UN.
 He said that apart from being as great an internationalist as Dag Hammarskjöld, he was the first advocate of liberation movements in colonized countries across Africa and the Middle East.
 That credit has been denied him by his countrymen, as they have denied it to Sir Zafralla Khan, though for different reasons.